dydra/replication.js/README.md

 notification is through the onsuccess property.

-### NYI: Background change notification
+### Background change notification

 The application main thread receives changes from background websocket listeners, which accept patch requests from the remote service.
-These are translated back into GraphObject references and property delta maps, which are passed to the application in the events
+These are translated back into property delta maps, which reference attached GraphObject instances and are passed to the application in the events

     GraphObject.prototype.oncreate
     GraphObject.prototype.onupdate
     GraphObject.prototype.ondelete

-for it to examine and apply with the methods
+for those instances for it to examine and apply with the methods

     GraphObject.prototype.rollforward